 The natural gas wells near the site produce some liquids along with natural gas.
 These liquids consist of produced water and hydrocarbon condensate, which are brought to the surface with the natural gas and mechanically separated at the wellhead.
 The produced water is a mixture of water vapor in the natural gas that condenses at the surface, formation water, and remnant water from hydrofracturing well development.
-The produced water is high in total dissolved solids and is not a usable water source.
+The produced water has dissolved hydrocarbons and is high in total dissolved solids and therefore is not a usable water source.